 To make his arms stand out I used wire coat hangers.
 Pull the hangers to stretch them straight leaving the hook on one end.
 Insert the end with the hook inside the sleeve of the scarecrow and bend the hook tightly around the bamboo pole inside his jacket.
 Repeat for other side.
 I then bunched up the straw already hanging from his arm and bunched it around the wire to hide it, then put a zip tie to secure it close to the end of the wire coat hanger.

 Before I added my head I spray painted the jacket lightly with black paint.
 I wanted him to look a little old.
 Next hold your pumpkin and estimate how you want his head to hang and mark the bottom of the pumpkin.
 Drill a hole in the bottom, using a large drill bit, large enough for the dowel to fit through.
-Or you can cut a hole with a knife, I personally use a drill.
+Or you can cut a hole with a knife.
 Place the pumpkin head on the dowel, you can hot glue it at the base so it wont move, just in case it is windy outside.